-- Click an element to take it to Program. - Click the Take button to take the element to Program. - Click the CUE button to send the element to Program in the first frame in the renderer ready to be played out. - Click the CONTINUE button to continue the graphics or video on the external preview engine.
+- · Click an element to take it to Program. - · Click the Take button to take the element to Program. - Click the CUE button (enable this in Settings) to send the element to Program in the first frame in the renderer ready to be played out. - Click the CONTINUE button (enable this in Settings) to continue the graphics or video on the external preview engine.
 Only available if external preview is used. - Drag an element to Armed or Program in another channel to make a copy there (this does not affect or take the original armed element). - Take All: Send all armed elements, for all channels, to Program. - Cue All: Send all armed elements, for all channels, to Program in the first frame in the renderer ready to be played out. - See the Looping status of the video.